xuXie/articlevizBlog/README.md

-# ArticleViz: Transform Your Writing with the Ultimate AI Article Image Generator
+# ArticleViz.com: Transform Your Writing with the Ultimate AI Article Image Generator

 Are you tired of spending hours searching for the "right" stock photo, only to settle for something generic?
 Do you struggle to write complex AI prompts that capture the essence of your writing?